-An overloaded boat can cause death or

-serious injury.
-Do not purposely overload or add any additional water to the boat other than to the Correct Craft Launch Control System.
+An overloaded boat can cause death or serious injury.
+Do not purposely overload or add any additional water to the boat other than to the Nautique Launch Control System.

 DO NOT overload your boat.
 Your boat is equipped with a required capacity plate indicating the maximum acceptable load as determined by the manufacturer following certain Federal guidelines.
-If in doubt, contact your Correct Craft Dealer.
+If in doubt, contact your Nautique dealer.

 The capacity plate is used by boat manufacturers participating in the National Marine Manufacturers Association certification program.
-Correct Craft has submitted your model for inspection and compliance with their guidelines.
+Nautiques by Correct Craft has submitted your model for inspection and compliance with their guidelines.